dense-analysis/denseanalysis-org/content/_index.md

 little bit easier to understand the complexity of the world around us through tooling and education.

-We invite you to join us in our mission to make the world a better place through technology.
+We invite you to join us on our mission to make the world a better place through technology.
 Together, we can make a difference, whether that's by writing code or just by speaking our minds.